jenkinsci/azure-ad-plugin/README.md

 1. Log in with Azure AD

-1. Return to 'Configure Global Security' to configure authorization
+1. Return to 'Security' to configure authorization

 _Note: if you haven't setup Graph API permissions, verify application will fail, skip over this step_